michaelkosir/terraform-provider-lima/examples/resources/lima_disk/README.md

 - The `size` attribute is required and should be specified in GiB (as a number).
 - The `format` attribute defaults to "qcow2" if not specified.
-- All attributes require disk replacement if changed (disks cannot be modified in place).
 - Disks can be imported using `terraform import lima_disk.<name> <disk-name>`.